-- 1. Staff will discuss this with you first and your tutor. - 2.
-If the concern persists staff will involve Mrs Jordan.
-Your parents will also be informed to help you to sort out the problem. - 3.
-The next stage involves Mrs Jordan arranging a meeting with your parents to discuss your future in the Sixth Form.
+- Staff will discuss this with you first - and your tutor. - If the concern persists staff will consult Mr Barrett and Mrs Jordan.
+Your parents will also be informed to help you to sort out the problem. - The next stage involves Mr Barrett and Mrs Jordan arranging a meeting with your parents to discuss your future in the Sixth Form.